 Persons with Disabilities: According to a 2013 report by the Regional Center of Orange County (RCOC), nearly 60 percent of adults on the RCOC caseload continue to live with their parents.
 Absent prompt action by the County of Orange, local cities and nonprofit agencies, too many adults with developmental disabilities will remain dependent upon aging parents.
-Absent viable sources of safe and affordable housing, the only alternatives would be for people with developmental disabilities to be placed in congregate living settings or large state-operated facilities.
-The needs of people with disabilities mirror those of seniors.
+Absent viable sources of safe and affordable housing, the only alternatives would be for people with developmental disabilities mirror those of seniors.
 Housing is an important first step.
 But as with seniors, housing must be coupled with appropriate and accessible services.
 Seniors and adults with developmental disabilities both need safe affordable housing options, universal design accommodations, readily accessible, reliable transportation and social support services.